United States passport card: Outside the United States

 In some countries, laws require foreign visitors and/or all adults to carry official personal identification at all times.
-Carrying a passport card may meet the demands of local law enforcement without the risks associated with carrying the full passport booklet.
+Carrying a passport card may meet the demands of local law enforcement without the risks associated with carrying the full passport book.

 Compared with state ID cards and driver's licenses, the passport card is designed to be more universal.
 It is formatted to United Nations ICAO machine readable document standards, which are used on IDs around the world.
 Also, unlike state driver's licenses, which may not even list the country on them, the passport card contains the words United States of America in its header.
 It also contains national symbols, such as a U.S. flag, in the background, as opposed to the state symbols found on driver's licenses.
 Since people abroad may not be familiar with every U.S. state, the passport card's emphasis on being from the United States makes it more understood in this regard.

 Validity and fees

 The passport card shares the same validity period as the passport book: 10 years for persons 16 and over, 5 years for children under 16.
-As of April 9, 2018, the passport card renewal fee for eligible applicants (adults only, by mail) is US$30; first-time applicants and those applying in person must also pay a $35 processing fee, for a total fee of $65.
+As of 2026, the passport card renewal fee for eligible applicants (adults only, by mail or online) is US$30; first-time applicants and those applying in person must also pay a $35 processing fee, for a total fee of $65.
 Passport cards for children must be applied for in person; the total fee is $50, including the $35 processing fee.

 Adults who already have a fully valid passport book may pay a fee of $30 to apply for the card using the passport renewal form, regardless of when the passport book expires.

-A citizen or national is allowed to hold both a passport card and a passport book.
+A U.S. national is allowed to hold both a passport card and a passport book.
 Both may be applied for simultaneously by paying the respective fees for each passport, plus a single $35 processing fee for first-time and other in-person applicants.

 Card layout

 Figure 1: Front of Card blank artwork (2008).

 Figure 2: Card back artwork (2008).

 The passport card is formatted according to specifications for credit card (ID-1) sized travel documents, as described in ICAO Document 9303, Part 3, Volume 1.
 The card contains both human-readable and machine-readable information; the latter is printed in the machine-readable zone on the rear of the card as OCR-readable text in a similar format as on the identity page of the passport book.
 The zone starts with the letters IP (designated by ICAO for passport card), followed by the issuing country code USA and then the passport card's serial number (which is prefixed with a "C" and differs from the individual's passport book number, even if issued together).
-The general layout of the passport card is virtually identical to the layout of the Border Crossing Card issued to Mexican citizens with primarily the background imagery and entitlements varying between the two cards.
+The general layout of the passport card is virtually identical to the layout of the Border Crossing Card issued to Mexican nationals with primarily the background imagery and entitlements varying between the two cards.